 Your auto insurance company will assign a claims adjuster to your claim report.
 Your adjuster acts as your representation in any mediation between you and all other involved parties.
 This insurance representative bears responsibility for investigating the claim and seeing that you receive compensation for any repairs or injuries.

-Whether there are just repair claims or personal injury claims, your auto insurance adjuster should see you through the process.
+Whether there are repair claims, personal injury claims, or you are dealing with someone who does not have insurance, your auto insurance adjuster should see you through the process.
 Your claims adjuster may recommend a garage to handle your vehicle repairs.
-He or she may also make arrangements for a rental vehicle if required.
+They may also make arrangements for a rental vehicle if required.
 The most important thing to note is that your auto claim adjuster is your primary point of contact regarding the status of your claim in Newark.

 Health Insurance Claims

 Newark, New Jersey policyholders file health insurance claims when they seek reimbursement for medical services or treatments.
-When you obtain a medical service from a provider, your health insurance carrier should be notified directly.
-If there are any discrepancies with your claim, consider hiring a health insurance claim specialist attorney.
+When you obtain a medical service from a provider, your health insurance carrier should become notified directly.
+If there are any discrepancies in your claim, consider hiring a health insurance claim specialist attorney.